Quansight-Labs/quansight-labs-site/posts/2021/10/jupyter-community-calls.md

 The original monthly series, starting in [March 2019][first], gave the stage to those using Jupyter daily.
 These events started to created space for Jupyter's patrons to demonstrate how they use Jupyter as a computational tool.

-Jupyter is a rapidly moving piece of technology, and staying up to date with the latest 🔥 takes significant labor.
+Jupyter is a rapidly moving piece of technology, and staying up to date with the latest advances takes significant labor.
 The community calls ensure us a monthly check-in of the latest and greatest.
 Sometimes these events digress into Jupyter's rich folk history, or peer into future interactive computing technologies like real time collaboration[^rtc] or browser-based computing environments [^jupyter-lite].